tc39/proposal-regexp-match-indices/README.md

 In addition, the _indices array_ would itself have a `groups` property containing the start and end indices for each named capture group.

+> NOTE: For performance reasons, `indices` will only be added to the result if the `d` flag is specified.

 <!--#endregion:motivations-->

 <!--#region:prior-art-->